turingschool-examples/mvc-in-action-7/README.md

 * No query logic in your Controllers or Views; this should live in your Models.
 * No data formatting in your Models or Controllers; this should live in your Views.

+## Review
+Completed code for this lesson can be found in the `refactor` branch [here](https://github.com/turingschool-examples/mvc-in-action-7/tree/refactor)